noritersand/noritersand.github.io/_drafts/2020-07-20-영어넘모어려워-문법-기본-basic-grammar.md

 >
 > B.
 > IRREGULAR VERBS
-> -- There are many irregular verbs that don’t follow the normal rules.
+> -- There are many irregular verbs that don't follow the normal rules.
-> -- Note that sometimes the spelling doesn’t change but the pronunciation does (e.g. read).
+> -- Note that sometimes the spelling doesn't change but the pronunciation does (e.g. read).

 ## UNIT 26: What are you doing tomorrow?